ascend4/ascend4/HYBRID.md

 This is still developer-oriented rather than polished user-facing output, but it is already useful for diagnosing event-iteration and reconfiguration bugs.

+## Current Polish Gaps

+- event/microstate output is now available through the CLI path, but `all` still means "all states currently emitted by the IDA wrapper", not a richer semantic event trace
+- selector domain/default metadata are still thinly represented in the browser compared with ordinary structural children
+- some solver/debug notes still leak into CLI output where a quieter end-user presentation would be preferable

 ## Future Work

 Near term: